piccoripico/Text-Formatting-and-Editing-in-the-Context-Menu/README.md

 ### Note

 - This addon uses a deprecated Javascript function "document.execCommand".
-Official changes to Javascript may affect this addon in the future.
+Official updates to Javascript may affect this addon in the future.

 ### Changelog